mdcf/devicemodel/mdcf-dm-doc/src/main/resources/source/language/language.rst

 Instead of constructing AST manually by hand, |Extractor| provides ``extractModel`` methods that extract DML AST from DMS models.
-More specifically, given an array of package |String| names, they returns the DML AST model that is represented in the packages and their sub-packages.
+More specifically, given an array of package |String| names, they return the DML AST model that is represented in the packages and their sub-packages.

 Below is an :dmdocj:`example <ExModelExtractor.java>` illustrating the use of